 We have formed strategic relationships with fulfillment and commercial print providers in the United States in order to effectively warehouse and distribute merchandise from one or more of our warehouse facilities depending on our customer's requirements.
-For over 28 years, we have developed these strategic relationships in order to offer our clients a powerful solution for their branded merchandise needs.
+For over 30 years, we have developed these strategic relationships in order to offer our clients a powerful solution for their branded merchandise needs.
 Together, we have experience in developing custom marketing solutions for our clients and regularly kit together promotional printed items and branded product into a single package.
 Our expertise in product development and sourcing, technology development, and program management combined with our various collaborators' superior warehousing, logistics, fulfillment, distribution and print services are a competitive advantage.

-We offer a global solution for warehousing and fulfillment through a network of fulfillment providers including a twelve-year relationship with industry leader Harte Hanks.
+We offer a global solution for warehousing and fulfillment through a network of fulfillment providers including a 14-year relationship with industry leader Harte Hanks.
 We buy products and certain raw materials from a supplier network of factories, both domestic and international, as needed.
 We also outsource certain technology services such as web hosting and data backup.
 We do not believe that we are dependent on any supplier.
-Should any of these suppliers terminate their relationship with us or fail to provide the agreed-on services, we believe that there would be sufficient alternatives to continue to meet customer demand and comply with our contractual obligations without interruption.
+Should any of these suppliers terminate their relationship with our contractual obligations without interruption.